Caitlin-cooling/MakersBNB/README.md

 ### Our Learning Diary
 Our learning diary with a full list of user stories, learnings and backlog can be found here `https://trello.com/b/5FWwCE8l/makersbnb`.

+### Known Issues
+Currently you can't add apostrophes to postings